ArcaneEngineer/ECS-tutorials/part3.md

 # ENTITY COMPONENT SYSTEMS: Part 3

-[In the first two parts](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md), we set up Tiny Tanks a proof-of-concept that demonstrates an Entity-Component System (ECS) with complex, deactivatable components, and inter-component activity _within a single entity_.
+[In the first two parts](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md), we set up Tiny Tanks a proof-of-concept that demonstrates an Entity-Component System (ECS) with complex, (de)activatable components, and inter-component activity _within a single entity_.

-Now in part 3, we will further generalise the existing system, as well as making it the computer-controlled tanks (entities) more interactive.
+However, our ECS is still very tightly coupled and application-specific in numerous areas, which is less than ideal.

+In part 3, we will _refactor_: without changing existing functionality or adding anything new, we'll begin to generalise our existing ECS.

 ## Technical overview

-In part 3, we will elaborate our ECS demo further by adding inter-entity, inter-component interactions.
-This will take the form of bullets that can hit other tanks and disable them.

-We will also start looking into how we can make our main ECS loop function be more general and less specific to our particular game, so that it might be reused for another game.
+Our ECS initialisation phase will become more general and less specific to our particular game, so that it might be reused for another game.

+As part of this process, we will also begin to support the idea of _entity archetypes_.

 ### Archetypes: what are they?

-A key word we will need to use in this lesson is _archetype_.
 An archetype is basically the unique collection of active components which defines an entity.

 For example, a tank is something that has a `hull`, `turret`, `trackLeft` and `trackRight`, in addition to the ubiquitous `transform` and `motion` components being active.
 That collection of active component types is the tanks _archetype_.
 Anything that shares these active components can also be considered a tank.